 Luteal Phase: The luteal phase lasts from around day 16 until day 28 (give or take).
 During the luteal phase progesterone rises and stays elevated.
 Estrogen levels that dropped after ovulation start to rise again and the combination of these hormones can cause changes that make performance more challenging.
 This can be the time when you question your ability as a runner and are just not feeling motivated or as fit.
 If the egg is not fertilized during this time estrogen and progesterone levels drop and the menstrual flow begins starting the cycle all over again.
 (3)

-A whole other issue is that of irregular cycles and amenorrhea where the menstrual cycle is disrupted or ceases due to the stress of heavy training and often under eating or under fueling.
-There are also other hormonal issues that can cause this to occur.
+Another big issue are those who deal with irregular cycles and amenorrhea.
+This is where the menstrual cycle is disrupted or ceases due to the stress of heavy training and often under eating or under fueling.
+It should be noted that there are also other hormonal issues that can cause amenorrhea and irregularity to occur.
 Tina Muir with the Running for Real podcast has some excellent resources on these issues since it’s something that she dealt with for many years as a professional runner.
 It’s important to work with a trusted medical professional if you’re dealing with irregular cycles or ammenorhea because these isssues can cause negative long term outcomes such as low bone density.

 What challenges you may face during various phases of each cycle: